 This makes UVC light a strong substitute to chemical disinfection.
 Germicidal light is applied in a lot of disinfection uses, such as medical laboratories and hospitals.
 It’s also applied to purify drinking water and other liquids produced in food processing.

-It’s becoming more popular to purify air in residences in Belton.
+It’s becoming more popular to purify air in residences in Temple/Belton.
 That’s because it can also wipe out common indoor contaminants including mold, mildew and bacteria.
 This is an extra advantage for loved ones who deal with seasonal allergies or asthma.